Compare, prioritize, model, and troubleshoot policies

 Users, IP addresses, and other assigned objects can have multiple policies that apply simultaneously.
-This can result in conflicts where a policy may not behave as expected.
+This scenario can result in conflicts where a policy might not behave as expected.
 When you run the Citrix Group Policy Modeling Wizard or the Group Policy Results tool, you might discover that no policies are applied to user connections.
-When this happens, users connecting to their applications and desktops under conditions that match the policy evaluation criteria are not affected by any policy settings.
-This occurs when:
+In such a scenario, policy settings are not applied to the users who connect to their applications and desktops under conditions that match the policy evaluation criteria.
+This situation occurs when:

 - No policies have assignments that match the policy evaluation criteria.

 - Policies that match the assignment do not have any settings configured.

 - Policies that match the assignment are disabled.

 If you want to apply policy settings to the connections that meet the specified criteria, make sure:

 - The policies you want to apply to those connections are enabled.